killvxk/uefi-rootkit/README.md

 qemu-system-x86_64 --bios <path to>/OVMF.fd -net none -hda fat:rw:<absolute path to>/uefi-rootkit/build/<tool chain>/X64
 ```

-You should now see the UEFI shell change to the file directory:
+You should now see the UEFI shell, change to the file directory:
 ```
 fs0:
 ```